robertjnielsen/dotnet-data-structures-and-algorithms/DataStructures/LinkedList/LinkedList.md

   - `Includes()` outputs a boolean value if Node with value exists in the Linked List.
   - `KthFromEnd()` outputs the value of a Node that is `k` elements from the end of the Linked List.
   - `ToString()` outputs a string representing the Linked List to the console.
+  - `MergeLists()` takes in two Linked Lists as arguments / parameters and outputs one of the lists merged with the other list.

 ## Big O